9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 Just ["abc!pqr=apquxz.ixr.zzz.ac.uk","abc","pqr"]
 ```

-That\'s pretty awesome.
+That's pretty awesome.
 The full power of Perl regular expressions, in
 Haskell at your fingertips.

-In this chapter we\'ve looked at how to declare bindings that let
+In this chapter we've looked at how to declare bindings that let
 Haskell code call C functions, how to marshal different data types
 between the two languages, how to allocate memory at a low level (by
-allocating locally, or via C\'s memory management), and how to automate
+allocating locally, or via C's memory management), and how to automate
 much of the hard work of dealing with C by exploiting the Haskell type
 system and garbage collector.
 Finally, we looked at how FFI
 preprocessors can ease much of the labour of constructing new bindings.